maryamtahhan/notes/Submariner/markdown/SubmarinerIPSECGW.md

       phase2alg=aes_gcm-null;modp2048
    ```

-3. Start Pluto and send traffic
+Start Pluto and send traffic

+### Configure IPSec transport mode using whack

+Setup the IPSec secrets on both clusters as shown above.

 An alternative configuration with `ipsec whack` is shown below:

+> **_NOTE:_** to use the default Submariner vxlan port replace `udp/vxlan` in the configurations below with `udp/4500`

 <!-- markdownlint-disable line-length -->
 ```bash